Chad Premier League: History

-Recent history
+2010-2014

 The season 2010 was the first one (out of five) to include the teams from N'Djamena only.
 The league was called Ligue de N'Djamena, too.
 The participating teams were: ASCOT, DGSSIE, Elect-sport, Foullah, Gazelle, Postel 2000, RFC, Toumai, Tourbillon and USM.

 Tourbillon FC were the champions with 38 points, 4 more than league runners-up Gazelle FC.

 The last placed team (USM) was relegated to D2, while the 9th team (Postel 2000) played relegation playoff.
 Postel 2000 played against D2 runner-up, Saccoger, and won 1–0, so both teams remained at previous level.

 Season 2011 was the second one to include teams from N'Djamena only.
 The participating teams were: ASCOT, DGSSIE, Elect-sport, Foullah, Gazelle, Geyser, Postel 2000, RFC, Toumai and Tourbillon.

 Foullah Edifice were the champions with 43 points, 8 more than league runners-up Tourbillon.

 The last placed team (Geyser) was relegated to D2, while the 9th team (Toumai) played relegation playoff.
 Toumai stayed in the league, however they did not enter the 2012 season, so the next league edition had 9 teams only.

-The participating teams in 2012 were: ASCOT, DGSSIE, Elect-sport, Foullah, Gazelle, GGMIA, Postel 2000, RFC and Tourbillon.

-Gazelle were league champions; GGMIA were relegated to D2.

-The participating teams in 2013 were: ASCOT, DGSSIE, Elect-sport, Farcha, Foullah, Gazelle, Postel 2000, RFC, Tourbillon and USM.

-Foullah were 2013 league champions; USM were relegated to D2.

-The participating teams in 2014 were: ASCOT, DGSSIE, Eglise 12, Elect-sport, Farcha, Foullah, Gazelle, Postel 2000, RFC and Tourbillon.

-Foullah were 2014 league champions; DGSSIE, Eglise 12, Farcha, Postel 2000 and Tourbillon were relegated to D2.